Shariah classifies contracts into three main types. Let’s have a look at different types of Contracts in Islamic Law.

 There is no transfer of ownership, as the lessor holds the legal title of the asset and the lessee only has the right to use the leased asset for the term agreed in the lease agreement.

-Although, under a finance lease agreement the title of the leased asset might transfer to the lessee, but that would be at the end of the lease term.
+Although, under a finance lease agreement the title of the leased asset might transfer to the lessee, that would be at the end of the lease term.

 It is important to understand the difference between different types of contracts.
-This is because, when structuring the Islamic financial products, we might have to combine two or more different types of contracts.
+This is because, when structuring Islamic financial products, we might have to combine two or more different types of contracts.